SidharthSreekumar/boltbuddy/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Note

+If testing live production deployment, wait a few seconds for the node.js server to spin up.
+If it's still not working, the service might be temporarily suspended.